jxsvoboda/sycek/README.md

    file instead (`.bin`).

 The following code generation options are available:

  * `--fatal-warn` Make warnings fatal
  * `--lvalue-args` Make function arguments lvalues (addressable/modifiable)
  * `--int-promotion` Enable integer promotion

+The following linker options are available:

+ * `--no-link-range-error` Do not raise an error if the binary is larger than 64 kB symbol references cannot be correctly resolved.

 NOTE: By default arguments are rvalues.
 This is just a temporary measure to produce more efficient code (as we do not have copy elimination).